-The remaining Group 1 accounts being sought for disposition, through the general Deferral and Variance Account rate rider, include the following flow through variance accounts: Smart Meter Entity Charges, Wholesale Market Service Charges, Retail Transmission Service Charges, Commodity Power Charges, and Account 1595 residual balances.
-These Group 1 accounts have a total credit balance of \$439,020, which results in a refund to customers.
+The remaining Group 1 accounts being sought for disposition, through the general Deferral and Variance Account rate rider, include the following flow through variance accounts: Low Voltage Charges, Smart Meter Entity Charges, Wholesale Market Service Charges, Retail Transmission Service Charges, Commodity Power Charges, and Account 1595 residual balances.
+These Group 1 accounts have a total debit balance of \$119,623, which results in a charge to customers.

-The balances proposed for disposition reconcile with the amounts reported as part of the OEB's Electricity Reporting and Record-Keeping Requirements.12
+The balances proposed for disposition reconcile with the amounts reported as part of the OEB's Electricity Reporting and Record-Keeping Requirements.11 Hearst Power further notes that its proposal for a one-year disposition period is in accordance with the OEB's policy.12